thomasgtaylor/how.wtf/content/post/2023-04-09-aws-cli-starts-with-query.md

 ---
-title: AWS CLI starts with query
-date: 2023-04-09T19:30:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-04-09 19:30:00-04:00
 description: How to use a starts with query using the AWS CLI
-categories:
-- Cloud
 tags:
+- aws
-- AWS
+- aws-cli
-- AWS CLI
+title: AWS CLI starts with query
 ---

 If a user wants to search AWS resources using a `starts_with` or "begins with" or "has prefix" query, the AWS CLI natively supports it.